devconfcz/virtual-presentations/Recording.md

         ![Output Settings](./media/output_settings.png)
     2. Click on `Audio`
         - Select your microphone under the `Mic/Auxiliary Audio` setting
-        - It's generally preferred to use a mic that is _not_ your laptop's inbuilt microphone.
-Though convenient, the audio quality will be worse than using a USB microphone.
-        - While OBS allows you to record both audio and your screen at the same time, we'd recommend recording your screen and vocalizing your demo separately, and overlaying them.
-This is much simpler than trying to do both at the same time.
     3. Click on `Video`
         - Set the `Base resolution` to 1920x1080
         - Set the `Output resolution` to 1920x1080